tracim/tracim/README.md

 ## Ask for a dedicated instance ##

-If you wan't your own dedicated instance but do not want to manage it by yourself, let's contact me at damien.accorsi@free.fr
+If you want your own dedicated instance but do not want to manage it by yourself, let's contact me at damien.accorsi@free.fr

 ## Install Tracim on your server ##